DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 At first glance, this gives us what we want wanted.
 An umambiguous first place and a fairly clear second place.
 Third and fourth place are incredibly close though, and suffers the same problem I outlined in the intro (winning due to statistical noise).
 However, there's more than meets the eye
 1. By definition, $z$-scores are [dimensionless](https://en.wikipedia.org/wiki/Dimensionless_quantity), therefore the final score is dimensionless.
 There's two conflicting interpretations of this:
    - On one hand, the final score being dimensionless makes it an objective quantity.
-   - On the other hand, we are effectively interpreting it as a score, which is contentious as it does not share its units.
+   - On the other hand, we are effectively interpreting it as a score, which is contentious as it does not have the same units.
 2. Interestingly, this is almost identical to the ranking of scoring method (1).
 However, note that Project 3 and Project 8 switched places.
 3. Unlike Raw Sum score, this has a (theoretically) infinite range.
 Without prior knowledge of $\\{\mu_j\\}\_{j=1}^{N}, \\{\sigma_j\\} \_{j=1}^{N}$, pinning down the range is incredibly difficult.
 4. Since we are **DIVIDING** by standard deviation, we are actually *uplifting* the positivity bias.
 Judge Delta's points are now the most valuable points since they contain the least variability.